enthought/mayavi/docs/README.txt

 There are a few issues to keep in mind when using tvtk's array handling features.
-When possible, tvtk uses a view of the passed Numeric array and does not make a copy of the data stored in it.
-This means that changes to the VTK data array or to the numerix array are visible in the other.
+When possible, tvtk uses a view of the passed numpy array and does not make a copy of the data stored in it.
+This means that changes to the VTK data array or to the numpy array are visible in the other.
 For example::

    >>> f = tvtk.FloatArray()
-   >>> a = Numeric.array([1,2,3], 'f')
+   >>> a = numpy.array([1,2,3], 'f')
    >>> f.from_array(a)
    >>> a[0] = 10.0
    >>> print f